 - Do you need good transport links out of Portsmouth?

-We also recommend that you visit Portsmouth, if you haven't already, to get a sense of the different locations.
+We also recommend you visit Portsmouth, if you haven't already, to get a sense of the different locations.

 These are the 4 main areas where students live in Portsmouth